Min(d)ing the President: A text analytic approach to measuring tax news: Additional results for the prevalence and tax news measures

 \subsection{Results about predictability}

-In Tables \ref{tab:LDA1}-\ref{tab:RsqNews} we investigate the predictive ability of the tax prevalence and noisy tax news measures for a variety of tax change measures by means of $F$-tests and $R^2$ statistics.
+In Tables \ref{tab:LDA1}-\ref{tab:RsqITR} we investigate the predictive ability of the tax prevalence measures for a variety of tax change measures by means of $F$-tests and $R^2$ statistics.
 We regress various measures of tax changes on the tax topics and a set of control variables.
 More specifically, we estimate the following predictive regressions